-Student report cards are issued four times yearly at the end of each quarter.
+Student report cards are issued four times a year at the end of each quarter.
 In addition, academic progress reports will be issued at the midpoint of each academic quarter.
 These reports include a grade which the student has earned for each class.
 The grades are designated as follows:

+A-Excellent D-Below Average

-A-Excellent B-Above Average C-Average D-Below Average W-Withdrawal F-Failure
+B-Above Average W-Withdrawal

+C-Average F-Failure

 These reports may also include comments regarding attitude and behavior.
-Students whose grade is incomplete due to excused absences will be given up to 5 school days to complete the work.
+Students whose grade is incomplete due to excused absences will be given a reasonable amount of time to complete the work.